defold/tutorial-movement/README.md

 Working with pixels per second allows you to use variable framerate properly, you would also be able to measure your game with a stopwatch and reason about distances and timings in a better way.

 Defold provides a time step argument value to the `update()` function.
 The argument is usually called `dt` (for "delta time") and its value is the number of *seconds* that elapsed since the last frame.
-If you scale velocity against `dt` you will get get proper units:
+If you scale velocity against `dt` you will get proper units:

 ```lua
 function update(self, dt)